 • improvement of the patient's psychological state and quality of life.

-To strengthen the respiratory muscles, improve the ventilation of different parts of the lungs and drainage function of the bronchi apply a special set of breathing exercises.
+To strengthen the respiratory muscles, improve ventilation of different parts of the lungs and drainage function of the bronchi, a special set of breathing exercises is used.

 An approximate set of breathing exercises